Clustered Federated Learning via Generalized Total Variation Minimization: Numerical Experiments

 \section{Numerical Experiments}

 This section reports the results of some illustrative numerical experiments to verify the performance of Algorithm \ref{alg1}.
 We provide the code to reproduce these experiments in the supplementary material.
-The experiments discussed in Section \ref{sbm_experiment_section} - Section \ref{stargraph_experiment_section} revolve around synthetic datasets whose empirical graph is either a chain graph, a star graph or a realization of a Stochastic Block Model (SBM) \cite{AbbeSBM2018}.
+The experiments discussed in Section \ref{sbm_experiment_section} - Section \ref{chain_section} revolve around synthetic datasets whose empirical graph is either a chain graph, a star graph or a realization of a Stochastic Block Model (SBM) \cite{AbbeSBM2018}.
 A numerical experiment with a handwritten digit image dataset (``MNIST'') is discussed in Section \ref{mnist_section}.
-Section \ref{FMI_experiment_section} discusses a numerical experiment based on open weather data provided by the Finnish Meteorological Institute (FMI).